Agents of SMERSH: Epic Edition

 The new Epic Edition introduces the Epic Showdown book, a series of narrative encounters with Lobo and his henchman that build a thrilling conclusion to every session!
 This new edition updates gameplay and features content from Agents of SMERSH and its expansion: Swagman's Hope.

 After Everything Epic had an initial direction for the new gameplay mechanisms, Brieger Creative worked to update past content from the original game to fit the new systems, which included editing on over 1900 encounters from Agents of SMERSH and the Swagman's Hope expansion, updates and theming on new Status, Gadget, and Secret Mission cards, and designing thematic special abilities for 19 playable spy characters.
 We also did copyediting and developmental editing on the Epic Showdown story writing from Everything Epic designers Chris Batarlis and Cooper Stephen to maintain continuity and ensure mechanical text functioned in the game's systems.
+For content we contributed, Everything Epic served as editors, which made for a strong back-and-forth.

 In the original base game of Agents of SMERSH, Australia was not a location players could visit, and the expansion Swagman's Hope allowed players to explore an alternate 70's Australia.
 We went through the Swagman's Hope expansion and adapted the Australian regional content to meld seamlessly with that of the base game.
 This meant making careful, development driven decisions about which content to keep as written, which content to edit into a new form for the the Epic Edition, and which content to discard.